Analysis of Light Neutrino Exchange and Short-Range Mechanisms in $0\nu\beta\beta$ Decay: Results

 In Fig.~\ref{fig:lr-rpv}, we show the limits from $0\nu\beta\beta$ decay searches on the right-handed $W_R$ boson mass $m_{W_R}$ and the heavy neutrino mass $m_N$ in the LRSM introduced in Sec.~\ref{sec:lrsm}.
 Here, we consider a simplified scenario with one lepton generation, i.e. a single heavy neutrino $N$ and $U^R_{e1} = 1$.
 We also choose the so-called manifest left-right symmetric case with $g_R = g$, $\cos\theta_C^R = \cos\theta_C$ and take $m_{\Delta_R^{--}} = m_{W_R}$ for the mass of the doubly charged triplet Higgs.
 The solid and dashed $0\nu\beta\beta$ curves give the lower limit on $m_{W_R}$ where we additionally neglect the $W$ boson mixing, $\sin\theta_\text{LR}^W = 0$, thus $\epsilon_3^{RRR}$ is the only contribution.
 The rise of the $0\nu\beta\beta$ curves to the right of $m_N \approx 10^3$~GeV in Fig.~\ref{fig:lr-rpv} results from the doubly charged Higgs contribution in Eq.~\eqref{eq:doubly-charged-higgs} increasing linearly with $m_N$.
 Note, though, that too large values of $m_N$, compared to $m_{W_R}$, are not natural as they would require non-perturbative Yukawa couplings with the triplet Higgs.

 The $0\nu\beta\beta$ decay limits are compared with the direct limits from the LHC and the future SHiP experiment.
 The current LHC limits arise from dijet, $e + E_\text{miss}$ \cite{Nemevsek:2018bbt} and $eejj$ signatures \cite{Aaboud:2018spl}.
 The future LHC limits are estimated for 300~fb$^{-1}$ of luminosity and are taken from \cite{Nemevsek:2018bbt}.
 The dijet and $e + E_\text{miss}$ signatures are largely independent of the heavy neutrino mass in the applicable kinematic regimes and are sensitive to $m_{W_R} \approx 4 - 7$~TeV.
 On the other hand, the SHiP experiment would probe heavy neutrinos produced mainly in $D$ meson decays and the strong sensitivity around $m_N \approx 1$~GeV shown is taken from Ref.~\cite{Mandal:2017tab}.
 As can be seen, $0\nu\beta\beta$ decay searches are especially sensitive for $m_N \lesssim 20$~GeV.
-Note that we only consider heavy neutrino masses as light as $m_N = 100$~MeV where the short-range contribution assumption is reasonable (for $m_N \approx 100$~MeV we incorporate the approximation in Eq.~\eqref{eq:sterile-100mev}).
+Note that we only consider heavy neutrino masses as light as $m_N = 100$~MeV where the short-range contribution assumption is reasonable.
+For $m_N \approx 100$~MeV we incorporate the approximation in Eq.~\eqref{eq:sterile-100mev}; masses around and below this scale can be incorporated using an analysis of the relevant dim-7 operators \cite{Ali:2006iu, Ali:2007ec, Deppisch:2012nb, Cirigliano:2017djv} and by including the mass dependence of the neutrino potential~\cite{Faessler:2014kka, Barea:2015zfa, Dekens:2020ttz}.

 Both the LHC and SHiP limits were derived assuming negligible $W$ boson mixing; those based on the lifetime of the heavy neutrino will be affected and need to be re-assessed.
 We nevertheless also include the sensitivity of future $0\nu\beta\beta$ decay searches for $\sin\theta_\text{LR}^W = m_W^2 / m_{W_R}^2$, i.e. the generically maximal value expected, where all three operators $\epsilon_3^{RRR}$, $\epsilon_3^{LLR}$, $\epsilon_3^{LRR}$ contribute.
 Future searches are then expected to be sensitive up to $m_{W_R} \approx 26$~TeV.